Communication Theory of Secrecy Systems

 "Communication Theory of Secrecy Systems" is a paper published in 1949 by Claude Shannon discussing cryptography from the viewpoint of information theory.
 It is one of the foundational treatments (arguably the foundational treatment) of modern cryptography.
+His work has been described as a "turning point, and marked the closure of classical cryptography and the beginning of modern cryptography."
+It has also been described as turning cryptography from an "art to a science".
 It is also a proof that all theoretically unbreakable ciphers must have the same requirements as the one-time pad.

+The paper serves as the foundation of secret-key cryptography, including the work of Horst Feistel, the Data Encryption Standard (DES), Advanced Encryption Standard (AES), and more.
+In the paper, Shannon defined unicity distance, and the principles of confusion and diffusion, which are key to a secure cipher.

 Shannon published an earlier version of this research in the formerly classified report A Mathematical Theory of Cryptography, Memorandum MM 45-110-02, Sept.
 1, 1945, Bell Laboratories.
 This report also precedes the publication of his "A Mathematical Theory of Communication", which appeared in 1948.